White House releases details of Trump's MRI scan

 White House press secretary Karoline Leavitt read Barbabella's letter to reporters in Monday's press briefing.

-Mr. Trump underwent a second examination in early October, six months after a physical in April.
+Mr. Trump underwent a physical examination in early October, six months after a physical in April, but the MRI was not mentioned initially.